ShawkTeam/pmt/ADD-LANGUAGES.md

       }

       // pmt code functions [ logging ]
-      LOGE("%s\n%s `%s --help' %s.\n, missing_operand, try_h, argv[0], for_more); // LOGE is error logger (pmt). argv[0] = execution name
+      LOGE("%s\n%s `%s --help' %s.\n, missing_operand, try_h, args[0], for_more); // LOGE is error logger (pmt). args[0] = execution name
  ```

 In short, there are variables for texts.
-And I made these dynamic by using [struct](https://chatgpt.com/share/a798b57c-7e29-4b17-8887-f230414e57bd) method in C. You just need to add translation :)
+And I made these dynamic by using [struct](https://chatgpt.com/share/a798b57c-7e29-4b17-8887-f230414e57bd) method in C (but C++ is being used.
+And, it didn't change much about that).
+You just need to add translation :)

 ##### Translating main program texts (relevant part)

- - Let's open our jni/languages.c source file.
+ - Let's open our jni/Languages.cpp source file.
- - Now, let's create the translation with the ready-made struct structure (see jni/include/StringKeys.h for the structure).
+ - Now, let's create the translation with the ready-made struct structure (see include/pmt/StringKeys.h for the structure).
  ```
  // Main
- struct pmt_langdb_general <LANGUAGE_PREFIX> = { // LANGUAGE_PREFIX must be the corresponding abbreviation of the language in English.
-For example, it's like en in English.
+ struct langdb_general Lang<LANGUAGE_PREFIX> = { // LANGUAGE_PREFIX must be the corresponding abbreviation of the language in English.
+For example, it's like En in English.
       // translations
  }

  // Example
- struct pmt_langdb_general en = {
+ struct langdb_general LangEn = {
       // translation
  }
  ```
  - We need to add some information about the language.
  ```
+ VERY IMPORTANT NOTE: You should do your translations from within the function called WCHAR_T!

- struct pmt_langdb_general <LANGUAGE_PREFIX> = {
+ struct langdb_general Lang<LANGUAGE_PREFIX> = {
       .lang_by_s = // Names of those who made the translation.
 It's up to you.
 Do you use & between more than one person?
       .language = // Language name.
 For example English .lang_prefix = // Language prefix.
 For example en